 The longest and thinnest country

 Chile is the world’s longest country from north to south.
 It looks like a giant noodle as it is more than 4000km long but only 170km wide on average.
-It has a great shape for travelers, road trips especially, as everything lies within short distance from the main backbone road.
+It has a great shape for travellers, road trips especially, as everything lies within a short distance from the main backbone road.

 Really long coast